confluentinc/schema-registry/docs/security.rst

 By default Schema Registry allows you to make REST API calls over HTTP.
 You may configure Schema Registry to allow either HTTP or HTTPS or both at the same time.

-The following configuration determine the protocol used by Schema Registry:
+The following configuration determines the protocol used by Schema Registry:

 ``listeners``
-  Comma-separated list of listeners that listen for API requests over HTTP or HTTPS.
+  Comma-separated list of listeners that listen for API requests over HTTP or HTTPS or both.
 If a listener uses HTTPS, the appropriate SSL configuration parameters need to be set as well.

   Schema Registry identities are stored in ZooKeeper and are made up of a hostname and port.
 If multiple listeners are configured, the first listener's port is used for its identity.